Get Free Program Info

 Challenges at the frontiers of future infrastructure will require engineering innovation in order for society to thrive in a rapidly changing environment.

-Professor, Department of Civil and Systems Engineering and Vice Dean for Faculty
+Hackerman Family Department Head of Civil and Systems Engineering

 Whether you are interested in researching structures optimized for sustainability and overcoming uncertainty or understanding emerging topics such as smart cities, architected materials and additive manufacturing, you can work with distinguished faculty who are addressing grand societal challenges through innovative civil engineering.